omarreis/FlapLabel/README.md

 ## Usage

+To use FlapLabels you need two components on your form: TFlapCharset and TFlapLabels.
+The TFlapCharset contain the art to be used by FlapLabels.
+Depending on the application, you may use more than one charset: one with letters and one with just numbers.

+Each FlapLabel uses one charset.
+One charset can be used by multiple FlapLabels.

 * Add a TFlapCharSet to your form ( ex: FlapCharSet1 ) - Charset contains an image with the character set to be used by FlapLabels.
 Plates are not rendered as text.
-They are extracted from the charset image
+They are extracted from the charset image, so you can add symbols or icons to your charset (see below)

 * Set FlapCharSet properties
   * AirportCharset = 'ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890.! :'  - These are the chars in the bitmap, for look up
   * CharsetBMP = a PNG image of the charset used by the display ( in this case a 240x250 image, shown below)